JonWoodlief/hw-sinatra-saas-hangperson-JonWoodlief/docs/part_0_create_saas_app.md

 $ wget -O- https://toolbelt.heroku.com/install-ubuntu.sh | sh
 ```

-Log in to your Heroku account by typing the command: `heroku login` in the Cloud9 terminal.
-This will connect your Cloud9 workspace to your Heroku account.
+Log in to your Heroku account by typing the command: `heroku login` in the Cloud9/Codio terminal.
+This will connect your Cloud9/Codio workspace to your Heroku account.

 While in the root directory of your project (not your whole workspace), type `heroku create` to create a new project in Heroku.
-This will tell the Heroku service to prepare for some incoming code, and locally on Cloud9, it will add a remote git repository for you called `heroku`.
+This will tell the Heroku service to prepare for some incoming code, and locally on Cloud9/Codio, it will add a remote git repository for you called `heroku`.

-Next, make sure you stage and commit all changes locally as instructed above (i.e. `git add`, `git commit`, etc).
+Next, **make sure you stage and commit all changes locally as instructed above** (i.e. `git add`, `git commit`, etc).

 Earlier we saw that to run the app locally you run `rackup` to start the Rack appserver, and Rack looks in `config.ru` to determine how to start your Sinatra app.
 How do you tell a production environment how to start an appserver or other processes necessary to receive requests and start your app?
 In the case of Heroku, this is done with a special file named `Procfile`,  which specifies one or more types of Heroku processes your app will use, and how to start each one.
 The most basic Heroku process type is called a Dyno, or "web worker".
 One Dyno can serve one user request at a time.
 Since we're on Heroku's free tier, we can only have one Dyno.
 Let's create a file named `Procfile`, and only this as the name (i.e. Procfile.txt is not valid).
 Write the following line in your `Procfile`: